• Skip to primary navigation

 4 – Heat

-.
+For most, heat provides pain relief.
+So, give it a try.
+Draw a warm bath, use a warm washcloth, or purchase a heating pad.
 As always, caution is advised to prevent burns.
 Although most individuals benefit from heat, some do better with cold.
 Some medical professionals, according to Arthritis Today, recommended alternating between the two.

 5 – Exercise

 To reduce joint pain, strong muscle strength is needed.
 With strong muscles, you are able to rely on them and use them more.
 This puts less pressure on achy knees.
 In fact, strong muscles give the joints extra protection and cushion.
 Therefore, exercise is advised.
 If it is painful to exercise, start out slow with low-impact exercises.
 For some, stretching and light walking are enough.
-If still too painful, consider low-impact water exercises
+If still too painful, consider low-impact water exercises.

 6 – Physical Therapy